Employee Feedback

 Why Is Employee Feedback Important to Employees?

 The need for feedback is obvious from the viewpoint of a manager.
 They need performance, and through feedback, employees understand how to deliver it.
-But feedback is also necessary in the eyes of workers.
+However feedback is also necessary in the eyes of workers.

 Information